 We limped into Comillas and set out in a mostly failed effort to find vegetables.
-But then we weren’t willing to walk any extra mileage whatsoever, so our options were limited to what was within a one-block radius!
+But then we weren’t willing to walk anywhere, so our options were limited to what was within a one-block radius!

 As much as the day was a hard one, I was really proud of myself for walking the entire planned stage and even prouder of Lizz for managing all of her aches and pains and still managing to see the beauty on Day 13.

 Lessons Learned on the Camino del Norte:

 - Tuna and anchovies are staple ingredients on salads along the Camino when there are vegetables to be found at all.
 If this is not a welcome addition to your greens, order your ensalada “sin atun”.

 Tips from a Post-Camino del Norte Perspective: